NormB/colima-services/tests/NEW_TESTS_SUMMARY.md

 ## Overview

-This document summarizes the new extended test suites that have been added to the Colima Services project.
+This document summarizes the new extended test suites that have been added to the DevStack Core project.
 These tests provide comprehensive coverage of all services, containers, and API endpoints, adding **40+ new test cases** across **4 new test suites**.

 ## Test Statistics